bartificer/programming-by-stealth/docs/pbs13.md

   pbs.say('ODD');
 ```

 You **can** write code like this, but **please don’t**!
 Develop the good habit now of always using code blocks in `if` statements.
 That is to say, wrap the statement(s) in curly braces.
-This will allow you to execute multiple statements on `true` or `false` evaluation instead of just one, and it will protect you from a whole class of subtle but very dangerous bugs creeping into you code.
+This will allow you to execute multiple statements on `true` or `false` evaluation instead of just one.
+Also it will protect you from a whole class of subtle but very dangerous bugs creeping into your code.
 Had Apple’s developers followed this simply piece of advice, the famous [GO TO FAIL bug](https://nakedsecurity.sophos.com/2014/02/24/anatomy-of-a-goto-fail-apples-ssl-bug-explained-plus-an-unofficial-patch/) would never have happened!

 This is how you should write your `if` statements, even when you only want to execute one statement on `true` and/or `false` evaluation of the condition: